lit/lit.dev/packages/lit-dev-content/site/articles/article/redux-reactive-controllers.md

 }
 ```

 The `removeController()` method is used less frequently than the other callbacks.
-It is useful when you do not want the controller to update with the host, such as: the host updates too often, the `hostUpdate[d]()` methods have slow or expensive logic, or you do not need the controller to run its updates while the component has been removed from the document.
+It is useful when you do not want the controller to update with the host, such as: the host updates too often, the `hostUpdate()` or `hostUpdated()` methods have slow or expensive logic, or you do not need the controller to run its updates while the component has been removed from the document.

 The `requestUpdate()` method is used to request the host component to re-run its update lifecycle and re-render.
 This is often called when the controller has a value that updates and should be reflected in the DOM.
 For example, the `@lit/task` package’s `Task` controller will do asynchronous work like fetching data or asynchronous rendering, and it calls the host’s `requestUpdate()` method to reflect that the state of the task has changed to pending, in progress, completed, or error which should be rendered in the component.